 SPAN 305 Advanced Grammar.
 In-depth study of Spanish syntax and grammar.
 Strong emphasis on sentence analysis, grammar terminology, translation and word expression acquisition.
 Highly recommended for prospective language teachers, but useful for all Spanish majors or minors.
 Designed to enable students to improve their ability to use and manipulate the language with a higher degree of accuracy, flexibility and assurance.
-Prerequisite: SPAN 211,SPAN 212.
+Prerequisite: SPAN 211 and SPAN 212, or department consent.
 3 semester credit hours.
 Typically offered: Fall Term, Odd Years.
-Department Consent Required.

-SPAN 307 Contemporary Drama in Spain.
-Study of representative playwrights.
-Discussion of the political, social, economic and religious issues reflected in the plays.
-Emphasis on enabling students to develop skills in oral and written analysis, narration and description, as well as to strengthen reading proficiency.
-Prerequisite: SPAN 211 and 212.
+SPAN 307 Advanced Contemporary Spanish Literature.
+Study of representative literary works.
+Discussion of the political, social, economic and religious issues reflected in the works.
+Emphasis on enabling students to develop skills in oral and written analysis, narration and description in Spanish, as well as to strengthen reading proficiency.
+Prerequisite: SPAN 211 and 212, or department consent.
 3 semester credit hours.
 Literature Core Elective.
 Typically offered: Spring Term, Odd Years.
-Department Consent Required.

-SPAN 310 Contemporary Latin America Narrative.
-Study of novels, short stories and related videos and films that belong to the "boom" period of the Latin American narrative, as well as its immediate precursors and successors.
-Emphasis on enabling students to develop skills in oral and written analysis, narration and description, as well as to strengthen reading proficiency.
-Prerequisite: SPAN 211 and 212.
+SPAN 310 Advanced Contemporary Latin America Literature.
+Study of representative literary works.
+Discussion of the political, social, economic and religious issues reflected in the works.
+Emphasis on enabling students to develop skills in oral and written analysis, narration and description in Spanish, as well as to strengthen reading proficiency.
+Prerequisite: SPAN 211 and 212 or department consent.
 3 semester credit hours.
 Literature Core Elective.
 Typically offered: Spring Term, Even Years.
-Department Consent Required.

 SPAN 311 Advanced Written Communications.
 Designed to enable students to improve writing skills through extensive practice and intensive study of various forms of written communication.
-Prerequisite: SPAN 211, SPAN 212.
+Prerequisite: SPAN 211 and SPAN 212, or department consent.
 3 semester credit hours.
 Writing Intensive Course.
 Typically offered: Fall Term, Even Years.
-Department Consent Required.

 SPAN 312 Advanced Oral Communications.
-Continued emphasis on oral proficiency, syntax, and grammar.
-Students will work on their ability to respond to the challenges faced when living in an Hispanic culture.
-In-depth interviews and tapes will be developed.
-Prerequisite: SPAN 211, SPAN 212.
+Continued emphasis on developing oral proficiency, syntax and grammar in Spanish.
+Students will work on their ability to respond to the communication challenges faced when living in an Hispanic culture.
+Prerequisite: SPAN 211 and SPAN 212, or department consent.
 3 semester credit hours.
 Typically offered: Spring Term, Even Years.
-Department Consent Required.

-SPAN 391 Topics in Spanish Language and Literature.
-Advanced-level study of topics in Spanish and Latin American culture, civilization and literature.
+SPAN 391 Advanced Topics in Spanish Language and Hispanic Literature and Culture.
+Advanced level study of topics in Spanish and Latin American culture, civilization and/or literature.
+Prerequisite: SPAN 211 and SPAN 212, or department consent.
 3 semester credit hours.
 Typically offered: Periodically.
 Course Repeatable.
 Maximum number of units allowed 99.

 SPAN 395 Independent Study.
-Designed for the advanced student who wishes to explore an aspect of Spanish language or literature beyond the scope of the regular course offerings.
+Designed for the advanced student who wishes to explore an aspect of Spanish language or Hispanic literature, civilization or culture beyond the scope of the regular course offerings.
 1-3 semester credit hours.
 Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 99.

 SPAN 397 Internship.
-Professional experience designed to enhance proficiency and cultural understanding in human service or business agencies in countries where Spanish is the primary language.
+Professional experience designed to enhance proficiency and cultural understanding by working in a human service agency, an educational institution or a business agency in a country where Spanish is the primary language.
 Prerequisite: Approved application.
 2-6 semester credit hours.
 Department Consent Required.